-The League will provide up to 75 small grants—$400 each—to community college groups to support these activities.
-ASPPH, which represents schools and programs of public health, and the Society for Public Health Education (SOPHE), which represents health education specialists, are working with the League to increase awareness of public health and how to be part of it.
+The League will award up to 60 small grants to support public health career awareness activities during National Public Health Week (April 6-12, 2020) and/or World Health Day (April 7, 2020).
+ASPPH, the association representing schools and programs of public health, and the Society for Public Health Education (SOPHE), which represents health education specialists, are working with the League to increase awareness among community college students of career opportunities in public health.
 The American Public Health Association (APHA) is the lead organization for National Public Health Week, and the United Nations World Health Organization sponsors World Health Day.

 The application process is open to the following:

 - Community college student organizations* focused on health, education, or related fields

 - Community college programs or courses in public health, nursing, allied health, or other healthcare or health-related fields

 - Other community college student organizations,* programs, or courses seeking to increase awareness of public health issues, courses, programs, and career options in their areas of focus or study

 *local organizations or local chapters of state/province or national organizations